naturalis/barcode-phylogenetic-diversity/README.md

 # barcode-phylogenetic-diversity
 This is a master internship project of Ciel Huisman at Naturalis Biodiversity Center.
 Repository for experiments with QIIME-based alpha/beta phylogenetic diversity metrics in the Galaxy environment.
-The aim of this workflow is to provide visualizations of such PD metrics when provided with ITS metabarcoding data.
+The goal of this workflow is to provide visualizations of such PD metrics when provided with ITS metabarcoding data.

 **Preparation**